HakanL/ACN/README.md

 | Remote Device Management (RDM)                         | ANSI E1.20                     | Complete                   |

 ## Contribute
-The orginal project remains in active development ([as of October 2015](http://acn.codeplex.com/SourceControl/list/changesets)).
+The original project remains in active development ([as of October 2015](http://acn.codeplex.com/SourceControl/list/changesets)).
 You may wish to contribute there instead of on this project.

 ## Credits
 | Known Name                                                                | Role                           |